danjohnson3141/Jekyll-Test/event_sessions/GET-event_sessions-id.md

 =
 ####Parameters:

-:event_id - Integer, passed in through the URL.
-Derived from the 'id' field on the 'events' table.
+:id (event_session)- Integer, passed in through the URL.
+Derived from the 'id' field from the event_session table.

 =
 ####Response: